thornoar/smoothmanifold/documentation/main.typ

   pen shadepen (pen p) { return config.drawing.shadescale*p; }
   pen underpen (pen p) { return dashpen(p); }
   ``` <pen-sections>
-- `underdashes` --- whether to draw the "demoted" parts of a `deferredPath` @def-deferredPath in a dashed line, instead of erasing them;
+- `underdashes` --- whether to draw the "demoted" parts of a `delayedPath` @def-delayedPath in a dashed line, instead of erasing them;
 - `pathrandom` --- the default value passed to the `drawpath` @smooth-drawpath function as `random`;
 - `subsetoverlap` --- whether to set `overlap = true` in the `fitpath` @def-fitpath function when drawing subset contours;
 - `elementcirclerad` --- the radius to use when drawing elements as `circle`'s instead of `dot`'s.
 This exists because sometimes dots are not showing up in SVG output, in which case the simplest thing to do is say screw it and fill a circle instead of calling the `dot` function.
 The value of `-1` means that `dot`'s will be used.